Pride (1866)

 Final Voyage

 On 20 August 1898, Pride departed Milwaukee and arrived at Egg Harbor on the afternoon of 22 August.
 After setting anchor, Captain Wilson went ashore to contract for a cargo of wood while his son and ship's Mate Thomas Wilson set the canvas to dry and started preparing dinner.
 When the captain returned, the sky looked ominous.
 The two men took in the canvas before dinner and as they sat down at the table, a squall struck from the northwest.
 The men instinctively ran up to the bow and let out 270 feet of chain and attempted to swing around the anchor to face the storm.
 They were too slow and the vessel was caught broadside.
 Thomas Wilson returned aft to retrieve rain gear and at the moment the ship became caught in a tornado.
 The vessel whipped around its anchor and was struck broadside by a gust that capsized the ship.
 Pride was flipped over with such force that its two masts became imbedded to the lake bottom.
 Captain Wilson clung to the overturned hull and was later rescued by a local fisherman.
-A search of the area was made for Thomas Wilson, but he was not located.
+A search of the area was made for Thomas Wilson, but he was not located until a week later.
+The Pride was taken in tow by Leathem & Smith on August 24th to Sturgeon Bay and its hulk was exchanged to satisfy the wrecking costs.
+The ship was tied up on the north side of the Leathem & Smith coal dock.
+The schooner sprung a leak, broke its ties, and drifted away from the dock.
+The location where Pride drifted became a hazard to navigation, and in reaction to outcry it was transferred to the south end of Dunlap Reef, Sturgeon Bay, Wisconsin.

-By April 1900, the shipyard began to give serious consideration to raising and restoring the schooner probably with the encouragement of Captain Wilson who had gone to work at the yard.
+By April 1900, the shipyard began to give serious consideration to raising and restoring the schooner.
 In June the tugs Neslon and Leathem moved the Pride to the west end of the railroad bridge where it was run ashore.
-Although it was supposed to be pumped out, work on the vessel went no further and the Pride slowly went to pieces.
-Pride had been transferred to Leathem & Smith to cover their salvage costs, but with inaction after removing it from the reef, the vessel fell apart.
-In the words of the Door County Advocate (1901). "this was a case where both the wrecker and the wrecked were losers."
+Although it was supposed to be pumped out, work on the vessel went no further and the Pride slowly went to pieces, never to be used again.

 Today